 Mykonos is also known as the windy island!
-And some nights can be chilly and cool.
+The weather is quite unpredictable and some nights can be chilly and cool.
 It’s always advisable to bring a cardigan, blazer or jacket, as well as a shawl to wrap around you when the temperature drops, and a pair of trousers, too!

-Here’s what you will most likely need: Paracetamol for headaches, dioralyte for dehydration and hangovers, sea-sickness tablets for boat trips, mosquito bite itch relief cream, antihistamines for allergies, lozenges for sore throats.
-Bring it all.
+The last thing you wanna do on holiday is end up in the medical centre!
+Speaking from experience, here’s what you’ll need: Paracetamol for headaches, dioralyte for dehydration and hangovers, sea-sickness tablets for boat trips, mosquito bite itch relief cream, antihistamines for allergies, lozenges for sore throats.
+You’re welcome.

 #10 Reading Material

-It’s important to get some down time on your holiday, to relax with a book by the pool or at a quiet beach.
-Don’t forget to bring something to read with you, because, don’t be that asshole that needs to be entertained while everyone else is trying to read their book!
+It’s important to get some down time on your holiday and relax with a book by the pool or at a quiet beach.
+Don’t be that asshole that needs to be entertained while everyone else is trying to read their book!